 There are several ways you can identify company culture.
 The first is to comb the company website for its mission and values.
 Next, do your research and find out what current and former employees say about their experiences with the company.
 You can also shadow someone to get a first-hand experience in the company.
 And lastly, you can take a culture assessment.

 Say what?
 A culture assessment?
 Yes!
 But you need to take one that isn’t just for individuals but one that allows a company to test its personality.
 Workzinga does just that.
-To learn more about the Culture Fit Assessment, by Workzinga contact our team, or schedule a demo today!
+To learn more about the Culture Alignment Assessment, by Workzinga contact our team, or schedule a demo today!